 For further information on our academic offerings or if you would like to register ONLINE 24/7, please go to www.legalfieldcareers.com.

 We would love to hear from you.
 Please call us at (818) 997-0967 or email us at riccobrr@lavc.edu.
-The Extension Program at Los Angeles Valley College is located in the Job Training office.
+The Extension Program at Los Angeles Valley College is located in the ACA building.